Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection: Lie groupoids, Lie algebroids, and differential graded manifolds

 \subsection{Differential graded Lie groupoids and Lie algebroids}

-For Ševera differentiation, it is very convenient to work directly in the category $\catdgMfd$ of differential graded (dg-)manifolds, because here, the differential is already included in the representation of the functor.\footnote{For a discussion of super, i.e.~$\IZ_2$-graded, Lie groupoids and Lie algebroids, see~\cite{Mehta:0605356}.} In particular, we make the following definition. \begin{definition}[Grade-shifted tangent bundle] The odd line $\Theta=\IR[-1]$, as a dg-manifold, is naturally endowed with the differential $\sfd$
+For Ševera differentiation, it is very convenient to work directly in the category $\catdgMfd$ of differential graded (dg-)manifolds, because here, the differential is already included in the representation of the functor.\footnote{For a discussion of super, i.e.~$\IZ_2$-graded, Lie groupoids and Lie algebroids, see~\cite{Mehta:0605356}.} We briefly develop this picture in the following. \begin{definition}[Grade-shifted tangent bundle] The odd line $\Theta=\IR[-1]$, as a dg-manifold, is naturally endowed with the differential $\sfd$